-As an absolute minimum, the number of participants can not be less than three independent legal entities established in three different Member States or Associated States, of which at least two shall be Member States or Associated candidate countries.
-The call for proposals may specify a higher minimum number of participants.
+There must be a minimum of three participants (see Section 1.5) from three different Member States or Associated States, of which at least two shall be Member States or Associated candidate countries.
+Specific calls for proposals may specify a higher minimum number of participants required.